LearnwithLena/SCP_Solidity0.8/Readme.md

 List of Projects:

 50. Piggy Bank - A app that allows anyone to deposit into the contract.
-Only the owner can withdraw from the balance; after which the contract selfdestructs.
+Only the owner can withdraw from the balance; after which the contract selfdestructs. (selfdestruct is deprecated*)